Requirements for approved training and equipment

 During the winter, you should fill the whole system with a 50 per cent glycol mixture to protect it from frost damage, if the sprayer is not stored in a frost-free location.
 The glycol mixture can then be reused in future winter seasons.

-Authorised inspectors of PAE
+Authorised inspectors of Pesticide Application Equipment

 Those who are on the list are the inspectors who have successfully completed the basic course, reported their business to us and approved that we publish their contact details.
 There may therefore be more approved inspectors in your county than those listed here.
 If there are inspectors who work in several counties, their name will appear at several places in the table.